SakritUser123/ClashRoyaleDeckGenerator/README.md

 ## 🛠️ How It Works

-Clash Royale cards are organized into categorized pools (win conditions, spells, defense, support, cycle, etc.).
+-Clash Royale cards are organized into categorized pools (win conditions, spells, defense, support, cycle, etc.).

-The generator selects cards according to predefined balancing rules.
+-The generator selects cards according to predefined balancing rules.

-Logic ensures decks are reasonable and usable in real matches.
+-Logic ensures decks are reasonable and usable in real matches.

-Results are presented in a clean, readable format.
+-Results are presented in a clean, readable format.

 ## 📦 Example Output
 - Hog Rider